OpenMDAO/OpenMDAO-Framework/docs/user-guide/simple_example.rst

 Expressions are also used to define the design variables (decision variables) for the optimization problem.
 While CONMIN operates only on a single objective, it allows multiple design variables.
-These are assigned in a Python list:
+The design variables can be declared individually using the *add_parameter* function:

 .. testcode:: simple_model_Unconstrained_pieces